Bill aims to revamp North Dakota's brand with new state logo

-BISMARCK, N.D. — A North Dakota lawmaker is introducing legislation to pursue a new state logo as part of efforts to revamp state tourism.
+BISMARCK, N.D. — A North Dakota lawmaker has introduced legislation to pursue a new state logo as part of efforts to revamp state tourism.

-The Bismarck Tribune reports that Democratic Rep. Marvin Nelson's sponsored bill would direct the North Dakota Department of Commerce to oversee a competition for entrants to create a new logo to be selected in time for the state's 2020 travel guide.
+Democratic Rep. Marvin Nelson sponsored a bill to direct the North Dakota Department of Commerce to oversee a competition for entrants to create a new logo to be selected in time for the state's 2020 travel guide, the Bismarck Tribune reported.

+"Everyone I talk to absolutely hates the current logo," Nelson said.
+"This is supposed to brand our state for the next decade or so, and I think our tourism industry's too important to have this out there as the image of North Dakota."

+The National Park Service has said tourism was worth about $56 million to the state in 2017.

-North Dakota Tourism Director Sara Otte Coleman says the process for the "refreshed" brand began about 18 months ago and developed as an effort to unify state agencies and programs.
+Sara Otte Coleman, North Dakota Tourism Director, said the process for the "refreshed" brand began about 18 months ago and developed as an effort to unify state agencies and programs.

 The tourism division presented the new "Be Legendary" brand in October, replacing the longtime "North Dakota Legendary" logo.